 Change is here to stay.
 You can't run away from it; you can't make it go away.
 You can't return to the good old days.
 You can't continue to do your job as you have always done it.
 You live in a work world with customers who are increasingly demanding.
 Technology is changing every aspect of work.

 Doing more with less requires redefining staff roles and responsibilities, changing processes and systems, and refining service to customers.
-The need for your employees to make decisions and act quickly within the parameters of their jobs increases as customer demands and the need for a flexible workplace increase.
+The need for employees to make decisions and act quickly within the parameters of their jobs increases as customer demands and needs for a flexible workplace increase.

 The goals of any change management process include reducing the distraction that the organization experiences while it moves from the current state to the desired state.

 Distractions include employees over-reacting and resisting change, changing daily priorities, changing company direction or vision that affects the goals and strategies of employees, and spending planning time on lower priority items.

 A change management process can be organization-wide and involve every employee, or it can be more narrowly focused on a department, a workgroup, or an individual.
 The more people who are involved, the more time, energy, and commitment are needed.

 Types of Change to Manage

 Changes to manage are infinite.
 Some are whole organization change initiatives.
 Others are closer to home: departmental changes and personnel changes.
 As a consequence, you may be experiencing the need to manage change in areas such as these.